-Current estimated transmission rates (Re) are 1.21 in Alameda County, 1.29 in Contra Costa and 1.28 in Solano County, compared to 1.09 statewide.
+Current estimated transmission rates (Re) are 1.08 in Alameda County, 1.07 in Contra Costa and 1.16 in Solano County, compared to 0.99 statewide.
+However, reduced testing during the holidays may miss cases that have not been diagnosed and thus be less accurate.
+Alameda County's testing rates fell about 31% during Christmas week.
 Our goal is to support community measures around masking, staying outdoors, avoiding gatherings and vaccinating to get transmission rates back down to less than 1.

-The LEMMA hospitalization prediction for Alameda County as of December 22 is that Alameda County will exceed ICU bed capacity (median projection) by the last week of January if transmission rates don't change.
-If we can cut our transmission rate by 50%, the projection is that we can stay within our current ICU bed capacity with a median peak of about 150 ICU hospitalizations around January 1.
-The LEMMA model estimates the Rt for Alameda County at 1.21, down from 1.54 around Thanksgiving week, but still much higher than 1, which means there is still increasing spread.
+The LEMMA hospitalization prediction for Alameda County through December 28 is that if Alameda County's transmission rate stays the same, which is sadly unlikely with holiday gatherings, our peak ICU cases will be around 223 (median projection) during the first week of March 2021, which would be just within our current ICU capacity.
+The LEMMA model estimates the Rt for Alameda County at 1.11, down from 1.54 around Thanksgiving week, but higher than 1, which means there is still increasing spread.